 Questions In Context Of Groups and Leadership:

-Leadership at its best is influencing people to grow beyond where they are to be or accomplish more than they could have on their own.
+Leadership at its best is influencing people to grow beyond where they are in order to be or accomplish more than they could have on their own.
 We have all been in a place where those in authority have just given commands or answers.
 Those environments can be very effective to a point in terms of productivity but they are not very conducive for people to be empowered and grow personally, professionally or spiritually.

 Great teams always out-produce great individuals and great teams are not possible in an environment void of great questions.